De Mi caja de notas

 tags or tagging refers to categorizing or labeling content, your own or others (tag-reply), with words, phrases, names, or other information, optionally linked to specific people, events, locations, such as the practice of tagging posts being about certain people (person-tag), like tagging people or other items where (area-tag) they're depicted in a photo.

-Even HTML angle-bracket "tags" are a way to label plain text as having a specific meaning (like a heading), more information (a hyperlink), or some interactive function (like a button).
+Even HTML angle-bracket "tags" are a way to label plain text as having a specific meaning (like a heading or a paragraph), more information (a hyperlink), or some interactive function (like a button).

 Why tag posts, both yours, and others, and why person-tag too.